 Re-Engineering a Home for Salamanders through Aquatic Ecosystem Restoration

 Barton Springs attracts over 1.5 million annual visitors and has long been one of Austin’s most visible outdoor green spaces.
 When Andrew Zilker deeded the land to Austin in 1918, construction of a concrete amphitheater around one of the springs — Eliza Spring changed the character of the site and eventually led to enclosing the spring-fed stream within a buried concrete pipe.

-Nearly a century later, the City of Austin and HDR have removed the pipe, restored the stream, and reversed the anthropogenic flow regime and habitat modifications of the past.
-The Eliza Spring Daylighting supports long-term species recovery and offers the community a highly visible place to view and learn about Austin’s unique environment and two of its iconic endangered species.
+Nearly a century later, the City of Austin and HDR have removed the pipe, restored the stream, and reduced the anthropogenic flow regime and habitat modifications of the past.
+The Eliza Spring Daylighting supports long-term species recovery and offers the community a highly visible place to view and learn about Austin’s unique environment and its iconic endangered species.

-The endangered salamanders now have a surface stream at Eliza Spring without the hindrance of aquifer flow to surface habitat.
+The endangered salamanders now have a surface stream at Eliza Spring and reduced hindrance of aquifer flow to surface habitat.
 The complex geotechnical and structural design provides a stable site for in-stream habitat enhancement, native riparian landscaping, and improved water quality with hydraulic control.